OSSimulation/iOS-artwork/README.md

 ### Forked from Jato-BZ's fork to add semi Python3 support for exporting

+Please note that I did not test creating.
+No pull requests will be accepted.
 Example command:

     ./iOS_artwork.py export -a /path/to/artwork_file@3x.artwork -d /path/to/export/directory